portellam/Obsidian-workflow-docs/docs/usage/template-files.md

 # Template files

-## How does the template file creation work ?
+## How does the template file creation work?
 My templater plugin configuration uses the `Filename-Template.md` file to choose what to do with a file when it is created.

-Basically, if it is created with a daily or periodic note title type, it will select the appropriate template and folder :
+Basically, if it is created with a daily or periodic note title type, it will select the appropriate template and folder:

 ```txt
 { format: "YYYY-MM-DD", template: "Daily-Notes.md" },